vaibhavpandeyprayag/rn_ui_dropdown/README.md

 The property of option which is displayed when an option is selected.

-### onSearchTextChange (optional): Function

-The optional function which is called when search text is changed.
-By default, when search text changes, it filters the options based on the text.

-### onSelectionChange: Function

-The function which is called when an option is selected.

 ### containerStyle (optional): ViewStyle | TextStyle | ImageStyle | FlexStyle

 Style for overall dropdown.